-Dr. Richards has authored or co-authored five books and dozens of articles.
-He recently published Misreading Scripture with Western Eyes with Brandon O’Brien (InterVarsity, 2012); “Reading, Writing, and the Production and Transmission of Manuscripts” in The Background of the New Testament: An Examination of the Context of Early Christianity (Baker, 2013); “Will the Real Author Please Stand Up?
+Dr. Richards has authored or co-authored nine books and dozens of articles.
+He recently completed “Was Matthew a Plagiarist?
+Plagiarism in Greco-Roman Antiquity,” in Christian Origins and the Formation of the Early Church, eds.
+Stanley Porter and Andrew Pitts, in Early Christianity in its Hellenistic Context 5 (Leiden: Brill, 2017); A Little Book for New Bible Scholars [with Joseph Dodson (InterVarsity, 2016)]; Paul Behaving Badly [with Brandon O’Brien (InterVarsity, 2016)]; and “Paul and Seneca as Letter Writers,” in Paul and Seneca in Dialogue, eds.
+David Briones and Joey Dodson, in the New Testament and Ancient Philosophy Series (Leiden: Brill, 2016).
+His other works include Rediscovering Jesus [with David Capes and Rodney Reeves (InterVarsity, 2015)]; Reading Scripture Deeply [edited with Richard Hess in the series Proceedings of the Young Scholars Summit, Tyndale House, Cambridge (Charleston, SC: CreateSpace, 2015)]; “Reading, Writing, and the Production and Transmission of Manuscripts” in The Background of the New Testament: An Examination of the Context of Early Christianity (Baker, 2013); Misreading Scripture with Western Eyes [with Brandon O’Brien (InterVarsity, 2012)]; “Will the Real Author Please Stand Up?
 The Author in Greco-Roman Letter Writing” in Come Let Us Reason: New Essays in Christian Apologetics (B&H, 2012); “Pauline Prescripts and Greco-Roman Epistolary Convention” in Christian Origins and Classical Culture: Social and Literary Contexts for the New Testament (Brill, 2012); and a dozen articles in The Baker Illustrated Bible Dictionary (Baker, 2013).

-Dr. Richards is a popular lecturer, speaker and preacher, recently in places as diverse as Wycliffe Hall (Oxford), Kathmandu, and Kenya.
-He was a Senior Scholar at the IRLBR Summer Summit at Tyndale House (Cambridge) in 2013.
-He regularly conducts missionary training workshops, and currently serves as a teaching pastor at Grace Fellowship Church in West Palm Beach.
+Dr. Richards is a popular lecturer, speaker and preacher, and has recently presented in places as diverse as Istanbul, Turkey; Kijabe, Kenya; Wycliffe Hall, Oxford, United Kingdom; and Kathmandu, Nepal.
+He was a senior scholar at the IRLBR Summer Summit at Tyndale House (Cambridge) in 2013.
+He regularly conducts missionary training workshops and currently serves as a Bible teacher at Family Church (SBC) in Palm Beach Gardens.